AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 ---
 title: Maintenance Tasks in AEM as a Cloud Service
 description: Maintenance Tasks in AEM as a Cloud Service
+exl-id: 5b114f94-be6e-4db4-bad3-d832e4e5a412
 ---
 # Maintenance Tasks in AEM as a Cloud Service

 Maintenance Tasks are processes that run on a schedule in order to optimize the repository.
 With AEM as a Cloud Service, the need for customers to configure the operational properties of maintenance tasks is minimal.
 Customers can focus their resources on application-level concerns, leaving the infrastructure operations to Adobe.